 Cost per click is the amount you pay when someone clicks one of your ads.
 Google Ads Keyword Planner gives you an estimate of what you can expect to pay, but sometimes you’re charged less.
 You set your max, and pay up to that amount, only when someone sees your ad and responds.

 That cost depends on your industry.
-If you’re in high competition industries like insurance, finance or law, expect to pay more for keywords related to what you offer.
+If you’re in high competition industries like insurance, finance or even are practicing to be a corporate business attorney, expect to pay more for keywords related to what you offer.
 Some costs also fluctuate seasonally.
 For example, “pumpkin spice latte” will cost you much more in November than it will in June.

 However, it’s not always true that the business with the biggest budget wins.
 The more specific your keyword, the less competition you’ll typically face.
 The relevance of your linked landing page is also hugely important.
 If you have a great ad and a high budget but your page doesn’t get visitors the rest of the way to conversion, your ad won’t bring you money.
 But if it engages your audience and encourages them to spend, what you pay for each click is an investment that brings revenue.